Skip to content

 U-Boot Branches

-The official Altera SOCFPGA U-Boot repository is located at https://github.com/altera-opensource/u-boot-socfpga.
+The official Altera SOCFPGA U-Boot repository is located at https://github.com/altera-fpga/u-boot-socfpga.
+Refer to U-Boot documentation for more details: U-boot README

 U-Boot Build Flows